charmander/razorleaf/README.md

 ### `new razorleaf.DirectoryLoader(root, [options])`

-Creates a loader that maps template names to files with the `.leaf` extension in the directory located at *`root`*.
+Creates a loader that maps template names to files with the `.rl` extension in the directory located at *`root`*.

 #### `razorleaf.DirectoryLoader.prototype.load(name)`